mohit-decoder/github_action/README.md

 -  Secrets Configuration

-  Make sure to set the following secrets in your GitHub repository:
+  Make sure to set the following secrets in your GitHub repository, go to repository setting go to secrets and variable section and into actions choose new repository secret mention below variable:

   DOCKER_USERNAME: Your Docker Hub username.

   DOCKER_TOKEN: Your Docker Hub access token.

   DOCKER_HUB_USERNAME: Your Docker Hub username again (used in the image tag).

 Running Locally
 ---------------